EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 The Data Publisher and/or Data Owner will decide how they want their data to be made available.
 Data can be published through MeteoGate in three different patterns.
 The choice should be based on the data type, existing technical solutions and runtime environments already used for sharing open data (if any), and specific requirements for access control, cost, and performance.
 Data Publishers and/or Owners can choose different options for different datasets and APIs.

 The publishing pattern must be selected before designing the Data Supply and APIs as it influences design choices.
-All options will need MeteoGate-compliant metadata and notifications to be shared to WMO WIS2 (See registering a WIS2 Node).
+All options will need MeteoGate-compliant metadata and notifications to be shared to WMO WIS2 (See [Registering a WIS2 Node](#registering-a-wis2-node).

 ### Pattern 1: Using a MeteoGate HVD Service